 How I Walk Patients Through the Decision

-The question I try to get to in the first visit isn't "do these medications work" but "does the combination of efficacy, tolerability, cost, and life context work for you, now, at this point in your life."
-That's a different question, and the answer moves with circumstance.
+The question I actually try to answer in a first visit isn't "do these medications work."
+It's: does the combination of efficacy, tolerability, cost, and what your life actually looks like right now, does all of that work for you, at this particular point in time?
+That's a much more complicated question, and honestly, the answer changes a lot depending on who's sitting across from me.

 A patient with a flexible schedule, good insurance coverage, and a primary goal of health improvement is almost always a yes on at least trying.
 A patient with unpredictable work hours, a history of disordered eating, and no coverage has a harder path, and I'd rather not prescribe without a plan for how to support them through the complications those factors introduce.
 A patient with a strong preference for oral dosing and a morning routine that doesn't accommodate food-timing requirements is a better fit for Foundayo than for Oral Wegovy, even though the efficacy numbers slightly favor the latter.